Johnny Remulla: Legal career

-Political life
+Political career

 Acting Governor and delegate to the 1971 Constitutional Convention

 He was appointed as acting governor in 1964 and 1965.
-His two brief stints in the executive office must have so impressed the Caviteños that in the election of delegates to the 1971 Constitutional Convention Remulla, 38, the youngest candidate, garnered the highest number of votes, besting his three more senior and experienced colleagues.
+His two brief stints in the executive office must have so impressed the Caviteños that in the election of delegates to the 1971 Constitutional Convention.
+Remulla, 38, the youngest candidate, garnered the highest number of votes, besting his three more senior and experienced colleagues.
 Remulla was already a member of the provincial board and elected to the provincial board in 1972, he became vice governor the same year.

 Governor of Cavite

-Two months after the death of Dominador Camerino on July 24, 1979, he holds the distinction of being the last appointed governor of Cavite on September 25.
+Two months after the death of Dominador Camerino on July 24, 1979, he became the last appointed governor of Cavite on September 25.
 Finally, in the election for governor on January 30, 1980, Remulla, the KBL candidate, obtained an overwhelming majority over his Nacionalista opponent, Fernando Campos.
-As a Marcos ally, he is one of the local government executives forced to resign during the early days of Corazon Aquino administration.
-In 1988, he was re-elected as Governor until 1995, when he was defeated by outgoing NBI director Epimaco Velasco.
+As a Marcos ally, he was forced to resign during the early days of the Corazon Aquino administration.
+In 1988, he was re-elected as Governor until 1995, when he was defeated by Epimaco Velasco, the outgoing director of the National Bureau of Investigation.

+Presidential adviser

+In 1998, Remulla was appointed by President Joseph Estrada to be his Presidential Adviser on Local Government.

 Personal life

-He married Ditas Catibayan and had seven children, including Jesus Crispin (also known as Boying), the incumbent Secretary of Justice; Gilbert, a former representative; and Juanito Victor or Jonvic, the incumbent Secretary of the Interior and Local Government.
+He married Ditas Catibayan and had seven children, including Jesus Crispin (also known as Boying), former Secretary of Justice; Gilbert, a former representative; and Juanito Victor or Jonvic, the incumbent Secretary of the Interior and Local Government.
 One of his grandchildren is incumbent representative Crispin Diego, and one of his great-grandchildren is singer and beauty queen Dia Maté.